 While I love gardening, it isn’t necessarily especially easy for me.
 I have an ongoing ankle issue and deal with chronic pain.
 This means standing for long periods of time on uneven dirt or bending in a lunge position puts more weight on my bad ankle.
 Even staying in a kneeling position poses issues for me that causes more unnecessary pain.
-When I had the opportunity to redo my backyard, I jumped at the opporunity to make my favourite partime more inline with my mobility needs.
+When I had the opportunity to redo my backyard, I jumped at the opportunity to make my favourite pastime more inline with my mobility needs.

 GARDENING TIPS: RAISED PLANTERS THE WAY TO GO